The ultimate guide to portfolio management for VC firms

 Technology allows VCs to streamline and automate processes, saving time, effort, and resources.
 Processes that once took days to complete can now be done in minutes with the help of automatic data capture.
 Moreover, the automation of tasks reduces the risk of human error, improving the accuracy and reliability of the portfolio management process.

-Especially now, during the changing economic climate that marks the post-Venture Capital-feeding trend of 2021, the pace of closing new deals has shifted.
+As deal activity has rebounded—US VC deal value rose 29% year-over-year in 2025—firms are reinvesting in technology to manage larger, more complex portfolios.
 This has freed up more time for investors to manage relationships and streamline operations, necessitating the careful organization of their tech stack.

 At the forefront of this organizational priority is a robust customer relationship management (CRM) system, which is pivotal to strong portfolio management.